 This Wild Rice Stuffing (loaded with wonderful flavors of currants, orange, sage, and shallot) is a deliciously different take on the classic Thanksgiving side and definitely deserves a spot on your holiday table!

 We’re bringing you this wonderful, healthy, gluten-free stuffing recipe in (very) proud partnership with Lundberg Family Farms!
-Though this holiday season likely looks and feels different than it has in years past, our hope is that you can still gather around the table (either in person or virtually) with your loved ones and enjoy this incredible stuffing, a delicious, juicy turkey, some perfectly crispy Brussels sprouts, and maybe (hopefully!) even a slice of pumpkin pie.
+Though this holiday season likely looks and feels different than it has in years past, our hope is that you can still gather around the table (either in person or virtually) with your loved ones and enjoy this incredible semi-homemade Thanksgiving stuffing, a delicious, juicy oven roasted turkey, some perfectly crispy Brussels sprouts with bacon, and maybe (hopefully!) even a slice of easy pumpkin pie.

 Why choose Lundberg rice?